kumahq/kuma-website/docs/docs/0.5.0/policies/circuit-breaker.md

 #### Standard Deviation

-Detection based on success rate, aggregated from every host in the cluster.
+Detection based on success rate, aggregated from every data plane proxy in the Envoy cluster.

-- `requestVolume` - ignore hosts with a number of requests less than `requestVolume`.
+- `requestVolume` - ignore data plane proxies with a number of requests less than `requestVolume`.
 Defaults to `100`.
-- `minimumHosts` - ignore counting the success rate for a cluster if the number of hosts with required `requestVolume` is less than `minimumHosts`.
+- `minimumHosts` - ignore counting the success rate for an Envoy cluster if the number of data plane proxies with required `requestVolume` is less than `minimumHosts`.
 Defaults to `5`.
 - `factor` - resulting threshold equals to `mean - (stdev * factor)`.
 Defaults to `1.9`.

 #### Failures

 Detection based on success rate with an explicit threshold (unlike [standardDeviation](#standard-deviation)).

-- `requestVolume` - ignore hosts with a number of requests less than `requestVolume`.
+- `requestVolume` - ignore data plane proxies with a number of requests less than `requestVolume`.
 Defaults to `50`.
-- `minimumHosts` - ignore counting the success rate for a cluster if the number of hosts with required `requestVolume` is less than `minimumHosts`.
+- `minimumHosts` - ignore counting the success rate for an Envoy cluster if the number of data plane proxies with required `requestVolume` is less than `minimumHosts`.
 Defaults to `5`.
-- `threshold` - eject the host if its percentage of failures is greater than - or equal to - this value.
+- `threshold` - eject the data plane proxy if its percentage of failures is greater than - or equal to - this value.
 Defaults to `85`.